Viola da Gamba

-The Viola da Gamba first appeared in Spain in the 15th Century.
+The Viola da Gamba first appeared in the 15th century.

 There are several members of the Viola da Gamba family including the Treble, the Tenor and the Bass.

-All Viol instruments are held between the legs like a modern Cello, hence the Italian name Viola da Gamba which means
+All Viol instruments are held between the legs, like a modern Cello, hence the Italian name Viola da Gamba, which means Viol for the leg.